mesb/mesb.github.io/_posts/2018-1-06-on-literate-programming.md

 the configured languages are used for the programs themselves.

-Most interestingly, Emacs + Org-mode enable one to run code as they are develped.
+Most interestingly, Emacs + Org-mode enable one to run code as they are developed.
 CWEB and WEB systems allow us to develop our documents and programs, then extract and/or publish the works.
 We write, then extract the program's code, run them and fix any errors.
 These are separate tasks that require practitioners to